ufrisk/pcileech/readme.md

 Load a "kernel" module by hooking and BootServices.ExitBootServices().
 Base memory location of UEFI specified manually (IBI SYST table).
 * ` pcileech.exe kmdload -kmd UEFI_EXIT_BOOT_SERVICES -efibase 0x7b399018 `

+Probe/Enumerate the memory of the target system for readable memory pages and maximum memory.
+(FPGA hardware only).
+* ` pcileech.exe probe `

+Dump all memory between addresses min and max, don't stop on failed pages.
+Native access to 64-bit memory is only supported on FPGA hardware.
+* ` pcileech.exe dump -min 0x0 -max 0x21e5fffff -force `

+Force the usage of a specific device (instead of default auto detecting it).
+* ` pcileech.exe pagedisplay -min 0x1000 -device usb3380 `

 Generating Signatures:
 ======================